import relevant modules >>> from cbc_sdk.platform import Device >>> from cbc_sdk import CBCloudAPI # create Platform API object >>> platform_api = CBCloudAPI(profile='platform') # search for specific devices with Platform Devices API >>> important_devs = platform_api.select(Device).set_target_priori

 The SDK only uses one API Key at a time.
 It is recommeded to create API Keys for specific actions, and use them as needed.

-For example, if using the Platform Devices API to search for mission critical devices, and the Endpoint Standard Live Response API to execute commands on those devices, generate two API Keys.
-The Platform API Key should have the Custom Access Level, and the Live Response Key should have the Live Response Access Level.
-Store these Keys with profile names, and reference the profile names when creating CBCloudAPI objects.
+For example, if using the Platform Devices API to search for mission critical devices, and the Platform Live Response API to execute commands on those devices, generate one API Key with Custom Access Level with appropriate permissions.
+Store the Key with profile name, and reference the profile name when creating CBCloudAPI objects.